User Login & RESTful API¶

 when prompted to select backend

-After the project is created, we need to configure the database connection of the service, open it server.py
+After the project is created, we need to configure the database connection of the service, open server.py

 , and insert the following code